hanabi/hanabi.github.io/docs/variant-specific/pink.md

 <TurnaboutEjection />

 - If a *Turnabout Ejection* occurs from a number 1 clue that also touches other 1s, the non-focused cards should still be assumed to be 1s (using the *1's Assumption* convention).
+- During the *Early Game*, *Turnabout Ejections* take precedence over *Bad Chop Move Ejections (with 5's)*.
+Afterwards, *Bad Chop Move Ejection* takes precedence.
-- *Turnabout Ejections* can only be performed with non-trash cards.
+- *Turnabout Ejections (with 5's)* can only be performed with non-trash cards.
+- *Turnabout Ejections (with 1's)* cannot be performed once all 1's have been played.

 ### The Pink Fake Prompt & The Pink Fake Finesse